-Meloxicam Dog Oral *Prescription required
+Meloxicam Ilium Dog Oral *Prescription required

-Meloxicam Apex Dog Oral
+Meloxicam Ilium Dog Oral

 Description: An aqueous, oral suspension for oral administration.
 Active Ingredients: 1.5 mg meloxicam per mL.
 Action: Meloxicam is a non-steroidal anti-inflammatory compound of the oxicam group which acts by inhibition of prostaglandin synthesis.
 Meloxicam exerts anti-inflammatory, anti-exudative, analgesic and antipyretic effects.
 It inhibits leucocyte infiltration into the inflamed tissue and prevents bone and cartilage destruction.
 To a minor extent it also inhibits collagen induced thrombocyte aggregation.
 Indication: A non-steroidal anti-inflammatory drug (NSAID) for use in dogs.
 It is indicated for the alleviation of inflammation and pain in both acute and chronic musculoskeletal disorders such as disco-spondylosis, arthropathy and soft tissue injuries.
 Contraindications: Do not administer to pregnant or lactating bitches in the last third of the pregnancy.
 As for all NSAIDs, use in animal less than 6 weeks of age or in debilitated aged animals may involve additional risk.
 If use in such animals cannot be avoided, careful clinical management may be required.
 The use of product is contraindicated in animals suffering from cardiac, hepatic or clinical renal disease.
 This is also the case where there is possibility of gastro-intestinal ulceration haemorrhagic disorder or individual hypersensitivity to the product.
 Meloxicam Oral Suspension should not be administered concurrently with steroidal or other nonsteroidal anti-inflammatory drugs, aminoglycoside antibiotics or anticoagulant agents.
 Pre-treatment with